adab1ts/veinapp/CONTRIBUTING.md

 #      "longitude": "00.00000",
 #      "telephone": "999 999 999",
 #      "email": "email@email.com",
-#      "web": "www.the-web.com"
+#      "web": "www.the-web.com",
+#      "group": "the group",
+#      "type": "the type"
 #     },
 #     ...
 #    ]

 # 2. In your console at the application root execute the following script
-#    (inspect the code to see how to populate your production datastore):
+#    (check out the examples in the usage information):
 npm run db:populate

 # 3. In firebase console go to the rules tab in your project view